jonburdon/calm-little-stars/README.md

 ### User Stories
-- User 1 - Customer who made a decision
+- User 1: Customer who made a decision
---As a user, I want to sign up so that I am on the waiting list
+-- As a user, I want to sign up so that I am on the waiting list
-- User 2 - Parent of child, potential customer
+- User 2: Parent of child, potential customer
---As a user, I want to find out the benefits of mindulness for children so that I can make a decision --As a user, I want to feel confident that mindfulness is safe and also works so that I can make a decision --As a user, I want to find out about the teacher, so I am convinced they are an expert I can trust --As a user, I want to find out when classes happen so that I can make a decision --As a user, I want to find out where classes happen so that I can plan my journey easily --As a user, I want to find out how much classes cost so that I can decide if I can afford it --As a user, I want to find out how to pay so that I can decide whether to pay in advance or on the day --I want to ask a question by email about mindfulness for kids so that I can decide whether this is for me
+-- As a user, I want to find out the benefits of mindulness for children so that I can make a decision -- As a user, I want to feel confident that mindfulness is safe and also works so that I can make a decision -- As a user, I want to find out about the teacher, so I am convinced they are an expert I can trust -- As a user, I want to find out when classes happen so that I can make a decision -- As a user, I want to find out where classes happen so that I can plan my journey easily -- As a user, I want to find out how much classes cost so that I can decide if I can afford it -- As a user, I want to find out how to pay so that I can decide whether to pay in advance or on the day -- I want to ask a question by email about mindfulness for kids so that I can decide whether this is for me
-- User 3 - Loyal customer, happy to share or refer business --As a user, I want to share information with my family and friends so that they can bring their children along too
+- User 3: Loyal customer, happy to share or refer business -- As a user, I want to share information with my family and friends so that they can bring their children along too
-- User 4 - Child
+- User 4: Child
---I want to know if the classes are fun and exciting so that I can make a decision
+-- I want to know if the classes are fun and exciting so that I can make a decision